PreBit -- A multimodal model with Twitter FinBERT embeddings for extreme price movement prediction of Bitcoin: Results

-Overall we observe a better performance by the Fusion models on the tasks related to upward price prediction compared to the TA SVM models, thus confirming the importance of incorporating Twitter content.
-For the Task Up 5\%, (Table~\ref{tab:up5}), the Fusion model (sequential) shows a higher positive class F1-score as well as a higher overall accuracy compared to the models based on individual modalities.
-Further breaking down the performance, we notice that the Fusion model traded off very slight positive class precision rate for a much higher positive class recall rate as indicated in the confusion matrices (Figure~\ref{fig:confusion_matrix}).
-The Fusion models were able to accurately predict around twice as many true positives for the Task Up 5\%, all the while maintaining the performance in terms of precision.
+Looking at the precision/recall as well as the confusion matrices (Figure~\ref{fig:confusion_matrix}), we see that the SVM TA model is good at predicting true negatives, but misses a lot more true positives.
+In a trading scenario, we can interpret this as: the model may miss some opportunities as its predictions would be safer, more risk averse.
+This is the opposite of the models based on Twitter data, who perform the worst.
+It makes sense that their performance is less.
+In real-life, no trader would make trading decisions based purely on twitter information, without even glancing at the price data.
+The fusion models provide a balance between these two extremes, which is reflected in the higher F1 score as well as the confusion matrices in Figure~\ref{fig:confusion_matrix}.
+For instance, the Fusion models were able to accurately predict around twice as many true positives for the Up 5\% Task, all the while maintaining the performance in terms of precision.
 From a practical point of view, this means that a trading strategy based on these signals may have twice as many winning trades and thus incur less opportunity cost due to staying market neutral.
 For Task Up 2\% (Table~\ref{tab:up2}), the good performance of the Fusion model (parallel) is even more apparent.
+The improvements may be due to the fact that Fusion models are able to incorporate and capture more information than the individual models.
 Except for negative class recall rate, all other metrics show improvements compared to the other models.
 Looking at Task Down 5 and 2 \% respectively (Tables~\ref{tab:down5} and~\ref{tab:down2}), the models have a comparable performance and the improvements due to the Twitter model are less obvious.
 This may be due to the fact that the TA SVM model is already quite good, arguably because of the strong correlation between Bitcoin price and some of the model inputs like Ethereum price and 20-day standard deviation of price (see Figure~\ref{fig:corr_matrix}).
 In future research, this effect may be increased by focusing on tweets by influencers in the `Crypto-Twitter sphere' instead of random tweets that mention Bitcoin, or by finetuning our word embedding representation to capture crypto- and Twitter-specific vocabulary.